 In this current and ever-changing Coronavirus situation, it’s vital that all reasonable steps are taken to protect the well-being of vulnerable patients on our specialist ward and Hospiscare staff.
 The following processes and precautions must be followed so that we can continue to safely welcome visitors.

 Visiting patients on the ward

-Each patient can have two named visitors.
+Each patient can have three named visitors to visit them on the ward but a max. of two visitors at a time.
+In addition each patient can have a garden visitor, who also needs to be the same named person.
 These visitors must remain the same for the duration of the patient’s stay and their names should be given on admission.

 Each patient can have up to a two hour visit every day.
 This can be one two-hour slot or be divided into two individual one-hour slots.
 If the ward is very busy, we may have to limit this to one hour each day but staff will inform you about this on a daily basis.
 This is to allow all of our 12 patients to see those close to them every day in a safe and organised manner.
 Staff will guide you with appointments.